softarc-consulting/sheriff/README.md

 Sheriff allows the configuration of access rules between modules.

 For that, there has to be a _sheriff.config.ts_ in the project's root folder.
-The config assigns every directory that represents a module one or more tags.
+The config assigns tags to every directory that represents a module, i.e. it contains an _index.ts_.

 The dependency rules operate on these tags.